7#5 chords

 With the root on 5th string

-The seven sharp five chord can be played with the root on the fifth string.
+The seventh sharp five chord can be played with the root on the fifth string.
 The seventh is on the third string, the third on the second string and the raised fifth on the first string.

 The diagram shows C7#5.